Interview with Hardwell

-It's actually totally different because we're both touring that much and there's no opportunity to make music so ever second we have we decide to make music and try to work something out.
+It's actually totally different because we're both touring that much and there's no opportunity to make music so every second we have we decide to make music and try to work something out.

 You started DJ'ing at the age of 13, how did you get into it so young?

-Actually in Holland we have on MTV in the evening a dance program.
+Actually, in Holland, we have on MTV in the evening a dance program.
 They filmed a lot of DJ's and parties.
-When I was young, I was like "Wow, I want to be the DJ, I want to play the music" and I was obsessed because it looked so big, the vinyl's and all the stuff.
-Actually I was always into music.
+When I was young, I was like "Wow, I want to be the DJ, I want to play the music" and I was obsessed because it looked so big, the vinyl and all the stuff.
+Actually, I was always into music.
 I was six years old when I started to play the piano and so yeah.
 Music has always been there in my life as I grew up.
 The DJ'ing was really fascinating for me.
 I wanted to do this when I saw it on MTV.
-I told my parents and I started playing little parties for friends, and getting money so I could buy my first vinyl.
+I told my parents and I started playing little parties for friends and getting money so I could buy my first vinyl.
 I bought my first vinyl and went from there.